nmagen/Fire_Findr_Caffe/2_Examples/readme.md

 ./build/tools/caffe train --solver=models/bvlc_reference_caffenet/solver.prototxt --snapshot=models/bvlc_reference_caffenet/caffenet_train_10000.solverstate
 ```

-**incorporating your own images**
+**Incorporating your own images**

-Setting up it fairly similar to the above with the notable exceptions

-* generating the lmdb file

-* if you have a different number of output layers

-to generate the mdb file you will need to actually understand the script and make some modifications to it....

-for changing the number of nodes on the last layer of the neural net.

-**classifying images**
+Generating the lmdb files from your images is done is a similar way as described above.
+Since likely have a different number of output layers for the original model you will need to manually edit the ```train_val.prototet``` file to change the number of notes in the last layer.

+**Classifying Images**

-Once you have generated your ```.caffemodel``` file form the above you can classify new unseen images.
+Once you have generated your ```.caffemodel``` file from the above you can classify new unseen images.
 One of the easiest ways  to do this is by making use the caffe python model.
 The authors provide a ipython notebook on this.
 I decided to adapt this into a python program with the added functionality of printing the predicted class name instead just the class number.
 Take a look at it [here](/class.py)

 For example this image:

 ![jpg](https://raw.githubusercontent.com/JBed/Fire_Findr/master/2_Examples/cat.jpg)

-is correctly classifyed as:
+is correctly classified as:

 ```
 predicted class: 281